113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Start an application named `my_app` with the default start command.
+Start an application that is named `my_app` with the default start command.
 ```
 cf push `my_app` -c null
 ```
 {: codeblock}

-Start an application named `my_app` with the option to run a script file named `run.sh`.
+Start an application that is named `my_app` with the option to run a script file named `run.sh`.
 ```
 cf push `my_app` -c "bash ./<run.sh>"
 ```